-A severe case of tongue-tie is a big obstacle in your child’s development and needs to be corrected.
-With no intervention, tongue-tie can cause:
+Depending on the severity, tongue-tie can be a serious obstacle in your child’s development that needs to be corrected.
+Without intervention, tongue-tie can cause:

-You should book a visit at Garden Oaks Family & Cosmetic Dentistry if your child:
+We recommend that you book a visit at Garden Oaks Family & Cosmetic Dentistry if you or your child: